-- i.
+i.
 Further analysis of the programme-level Inclusivity Health Check.
-The analysis was completed and considered by Access Excellence and Impact Committee in December 2021 and enhancements were made to the Inclusivity Health Check to further embed this activity as part of the annual monitoring process. - ii.
+The analysis was completed and considered by Access Excellence and Impact Committee (AEIC) in December 2021 and enhancements were made to the Inclusivity Health Check (IHC) to further embed this activity as part of the annual monitoring process.
+Following this, translation of findings surfaced by the IHC and the institutional theme of BAME attainment and continuation into actions to address these gaps was evaluated and reported to the AEIC in December 2022.

+- ii.
 Further research into understanding the causes of the BAME attainment gap to develop actions targeted to address the gap.
-This research was undertaken and reported to the Access Excellence and Impact Committee in December 2021and work is ongoing based on the research findings. - iii.
+This research was undertaken and reported to the Access Excellence and Impact Committee in December 2021.
+2022 outcomes have also been evaluated and work is ongoing based on the research findings. - iii.
 Develop communication channels to share good practice in relation to BAME attainment.
 The Digital Pedagogies Framework has been expanded to include good practice in the area of the inclusive curriculum to provide a single source of guidance for staff.
-The outcomes of the Inclusivity Health Check and Student Curriculum Review project are being used to identify priority areas for enhancement - iv.
+The outcomes of the IHC and Student Curriculum Review project are being used to identify priority areas for enhancement. - iv.
 Identify lessons and principles from the experience of 2019/20 and continue those measures which can further reduce gaps, remove inequalities and achieve targets as defined within the Access and Participation Plan.
 An analysis of the 2019/20 outcomes data indicated pass rates at level 4 improved where there was a move away from the traditional exam.
 This appeared to benefit certain student groups with non-traditional qualifications ie. BTECs.
-These findings will be taken forward as part of a wider assessment-focussed project considering continuation and attainment at BU led by the Fusion Learning Innovation and Excellence team. - To undertake further research to understand why certain underrepresented student groups are more likely to require support in their assessments via the Exceptional Circumstances policy and procedure.
+These findings will be taken forward as part of a wider assessment-focussed project considering continuation and attainment at BU led by the Fusion Learning Innovation and Excellence team. - v.
+To undertake further research to understand why certain underrepresented student groups are more likely to require support in their assessments via the Exceptional Circumstances policy and procedure.
 The research found no difference in the reasons for Exceptional Circumstances submissions for students from underrepresented groups compared to other students, though there was some indication that students with caregiving responsibilities may be more likely to utilise the process.
-This analysis was considered by the Access, Excellence and Impact Committee (AEIC) in September 2022.
+This analysis was considered by AEIC in September 2022.
 Further research will be undertaken into how students with caregiving responsibilities are supported.
 In the interim, the student communications, guidance and policies for all students around support for assessment and support to study will be reviewed in 2022/23.
 The impact of policy changes on underrepresented groups will continue to be monitored in the annual data analysis of Exceptional Circumstances and the increased use of Exceptional Circumstances generally, and by underrepresented groups, and is a discussion at the next Academic Registrars Council Quality Practitioner Group meeting.
+Other providers reported on similar trends around the increased use of Exceptional Circumstances at the Academic Registrars Council Assessment Practitioner Group meeting on 3 February 2023.
+In recognition of the data findings, BU is establishing a cross-institutional working group to review its exceptional circumstance policy and procedures in line with sector practice.
+Update May 2024 - a cross-institutional group collaborated to develop a set of recommendations for updating the Exceptional Circumstances policy, drawing on sector research, data and feedback from staff and student focus groups.
+The policy is due to be updated for 2024/25.